-Carol Emmons, Professor of Art and Design (Art, Art History).
-Frankenthal Professor.
+Carol Emmons, Professor Emerita of Art and Design (Art, Art History).

 Art history.
 Contemporary art.
 Contemporary sculpture.